Europe in focus: Stocker discusses security and migration in Tirana

 On May 15, 2025, 47 European heads of state and government will discuss security, migration and competitiveness in Tirana.

-The focus is on Europe: Stocker discusses security and migration in Tirana
+Europe in focus: Stocker discusses security and migration in Tirana

-Thematic focus and bilateral conversations
+Thematic focuses and bilateral discussions

 Migration and asylum policy in Europe